neelsoni26/90DaysOfDevOps/2023/day27/solution-neelsoni26.md

 	![6](https://i.ibb.co/sRQSkqH/7-day27.png)

-This was how docker is integrated with declarative Jenkins pipeline.
+This is how the docker is integrated with declarative Jenkins pipeline.

 # Contact